 Is there a risk of being exposed to COVID-19 while at camp?

 The COVID-19 pandemic is ongoing.
 An inherent risk of exposure to COVID-19 exists in any public place where people are present.
 COVID-19 is an extremely contagious disease.
 By visiting Camp Pa-Qua-Tuck, you voluntarily assume all risks related to exposure to COVID-19.

 We are following all guidelines issued by the Center for Disease Control, Department of Health, and American Camp Association.
 To see our full guideline and procedures, please contact us and we will be happy to send it to you.
 This is also outlined in our camper handbook.

 Do you have any virtual opportunities to keep your campers engaged?

-This programming will run until we are able to provide in person services.
+We are not providing virtual programming if we are able to provide in person services.
 Please feel free to contact us and give us your email for the most up to date information.